 USB C is showing up everywhere.
-It’s on the latest laptops from Apple, Dell, and others — Apple is doubling down on the technology, removing almost all other ports from its new laptops.
+It’s on the latest laptops from Apple, Dell, and others — Apple has doubled down on the technology, removing almost all other ports from its new laptops.
 It’s on the latest cell phones, and while its design is still inferior to Apple’s Lightning connector it’s a far sight better than MicroUSB.
-Pretty much anything is.
+(Why do I say that?
+The USB C plug allows dust in, and so does the jack.
+Lightning connectors are smaller and the plug stays dust-free.)
+Pretty much anything is better than MicroUSB, though.

 But will it be the last connector you’ll ever need?
 Ever?

 …I can say that we’re not quite there.
 USB-C can do a lot.
 It can carry more power than pretty much any laptop could need.
 It can transfer data as fast as any hard drive can take it.
 It’s slim and handsome and won’t snag other cables as you fish it through the mess behind your desk.
 But it’s not perfect.

 The Type C connector is used for both USB and Apple’s Thunderbolt.
 This can work out, but it can also be a bit of a mess.
 Both technologies are sufficiently robust.
 They can power a monitor or external hard drive, and provide a single-cable solution in most cases.
 But figuring out what you really want and need can be a bit confusing.
 There’s no way to tell by sight if that USB port can provide 10 watts or 120, and no way to know what kind of power a USB-powered device needs.

 It’s also not clear why the world at large needs Thunderbolt.
 Like Apple’s previous poster child, FireWire, it’s a super-high-speed transport that has practically no real-world application.
 The only good thing about it is that due to sharing the Type C connector with USB, the same port can be Thunderbolt or USB depending on what’s needed.

 Looking at the future